The popular Rainbow Barf Logo LED for StealthBurner and possibly many other fun projects! Designed by whoppingpochard and VinnyCordeiro.

 For instructions and the required STLs visit the Rainbow Barf Github page.

-Comes with a 100 Ohm resistor for the data line to prevent signal reflections (see our Neopixel info page).
-The diffusor can be ordered separately.
+Optionally comes with a 100 Ohm resistor for the data line to prevent signal reflections (see our Neopixel info page), let us know if you need one (free of charge).

 The Rainbow Barf Diffusor for use with the Stealthburner, printed in transparent PETG (which is the only exception when you should use PETG in your Voron ever!).
 We include 2 pieces because print defects are pretty hard to spot.Note that this part was printed on request (latest version as of 5th September 2022), and we made a few more.
 We did not test the part, so buy it on your own risk as we don't follow any updates to the printed part.